Cannabis

 The younger people begin to use cannabis, the greater the risk to develop a cannabis dependency.

-What about medicinal cannabis?
+What about medical cannabis?

 What about cannabis edibles?